stevenaeola/gitpitch/admin/awayday2018/PITCHME.md

 # The students they are a-changing

+@ul

-- More students
+- More students at school (so better qualified)
-    - At school
-    - In the university
-- Different students:
-    - Better qualified home
 - More international
 - More with special needs
+- More consumerist?
 - More women (we wish)

-- More consumerist?
+@endul

     ---

 # The subject it is a-changing

+@ul

 - In schools
 - Developing content